Thursday, July 31, 2008

 Familial, perhaps, though again that sounds somehow too... something.
 Too formal, too constricted, too obligatory.

-So it was strange, when other guests at the wedding asked me how we know Bill, to not hav
+So it was strange, when other guests at the wedding asked me how we know Bill, to not have a ready answer.

 So to Bill & Jill, may you have many, many joyful and happy years of sharing this whole togetherness thing.